cosmiceternityy/cosmiceternityy/README.md

 sonic is my main fandom and interest ♡ you'll rarely see me using a sonic skin outside of sonic area though.
 Some of my other fandoms are atla, harry potter, epic the musical, marvel/dc, etc!

 also, I'm a multishipper!!
-I love most sonic pairings, please feel free to yap about your ship with me, specially if it is a rarepair ♡
+I love most sonic pairings, feel free to yap about your ship with me, specially if it is a rarepair ♡

 ![a17](https://github.com/user-attachments/assets/a1760577-c4a5-42dc-a110-6c753862da02)
 ![aroace](https://github.com/user-attachments/assets/eef497fa-3b01-44e7-bb60-bb05bc741c6c)